School Programs & Field Trips

 Life Cycles and Survival

 What are the similarities and differences between the life cycles of different organisms?
 How do the characteristics and traits of species and individuals help them to survive?
-Students will compare the life cycles of insects, amphibians, and reptiles.
-They will search for organisms at different stages of their life cycle, play a game to understand the advantages of traits and survival, and make observations about what happens to organisms with their environment changes.
+Students will meet live animals and compare the life cycles of insects, amphibians, and reptiles, while making observations about what happens to organisms when their environment changes.

 Key Concepts: Life cycles, survival, traits, behavior, structure and function, adaptation, natural selection, resilience, habitat, ecosystem, biodiversity, change, human impact.